syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ### ReleaseMode issue in UWP platform

-The known framework issue in UWP platform is the custom controls will not render when deployed the application in `Release Mode`.
+The known Framework issue in UWP platform is the custom controls will not render when deployed the application in `Release Mode`.

 The above problem can be resolved by initializing the SfListView assemblies in `App.xaml.cs` in UWP project as in the following code snippet: